preignition/program-user-guide/docs/app/survey/tutorial/session-1-creating-a-new-survey.md

 description: Learn how to create a new survey by adding pages, sections, and questions.
 ---

-# Session 1: Creating a New Survey
+# Training Course Session 1: Creating a New Survey

 ## Overview